Brand New Eyes: Tour

 Paramore went on tour with No Doubt between mid-May and early August 2009.
-The band announced their North American tour for Brand New Eyes on their official site, with The Swellers and Paper Route joining them as opening acts.
+The band announced their North American tour for Brand New Eyes on their official site, with the Swellers and Paper Route joining them as opening acts.
 The first show of the tour was played at a packed Fox Theatre in Pomona, California, on September 29, 2009 (the day of the album's release).
 During "Decode", Williams lost her voice.
 Lead guitarist Josh Farro spoke to the crowd and although their set was cut short, the band played "Misery Business" instrumentally while the crowd sang Williams's vocal parts.
 The tour, which previously went from September 29 to November 1, 2009, was later officially postponed on October 2, 2009, due to a case of laryngitis for singer Williams.
 The full tour resumed on October 10, 2009, in Chicago.
 The band also announced that they would be doing a European tour starting off in Helsinki, Finland, on November 29, 2009, with You Me at Six, Paper Route, and Now, Now Every Children supporting all UK tour dates.

 They performed in February 2010 in the Australian Soundwave Festival, along with bands such as You Me at Six, Taking Back Sunday, All Time Low and Alexisonfire.
 They performed at the Soundwave Festival before they did the Brand New Eyes Tour in Australia.
 Then in the first week of March they performed two concerts in New Zealand, one to a sell out crowd of 5,000 in Auckland and the other in Christchurch.
-They also performed in Singapore and the Philippines, respectively, as the last two legs of their Pacific Rim Tour.
-Paramore have supported Green Day on their tour.
-They opened the concerts of Green Day in Dublin, Ireland, on June 23, 2010 and in Paris, France, on June 26, 2010.

 In July, August and September 2010, the band announced a tour in the Honda Civic Tour 2010.
 In May 2010, the band had a short UK tour for November 2010.
 After just one day of being on sale they added a second date at the O2 arena due to huge demand for tickets.
 They later added 2 extra dates to take it up to 8 concerts instead of the original 5.
 In June 2010, the band announced a short Australia Tour for October.
 In November 2010, the band announced a short in South American Tour for February and March 2011, and the band announced a short in American tour for December.
 In July 2011, the band had a short Europe tour.